-Simple to make with pantry staples and a few fresh ingredients, Lunch Box Tomato Basil Lentil Salad packs beautifully for lunch on-the-go, and also makes the perfect side or potluck dish.
+Simple to make with pantry staples and a few fresh ingredients, this quick & easy Tomato Basil Lentil Salad packs beautifully for lunch on-the-go, and also makes the perfect side or potluck dish.

 So I have to admit that sometimes I get a little jealous of other food bloggers out there.